balderdashy/sails-docs/concepts/Services/CreatingAService.md

 # Creating a service

-Start by simply creating a JavaScript file in your `api/services/` folder.
-This file, also known as a "module", will export a dictionary of functions, called **helpers**.
+To build a service, start by creating a JavaScript file in your `api/services/` folder.
+This file's job is to export a dictionary of functions, called **helpers**.

 > Make sure your service's filename ends in `Service.js`.
 The first part of this filename (e.g. `EmailService`) will be used as the globally-accessible variable name for the service.
 We'll come back to that in a bit.